This policy is for members of the Governing Board. Last updated September 2021.

 - Receipts addressed to a third party

-- Claims for expenditure submitted more than 3 months after expense
+- Claims for expenditure submitted more than three months after expense

-- Hospitality without prior authorisation of the Chief Executive or Co-Chairs
+- Hospitality without prior authorization of the Co-Chairs